Look again at the type of a simple function with more than one argument:

 of type β → γ

 which, when you give it an argument of type β returns something of type γ.
-And so, we can apply just one
+And so, we can supply just one

-application), or apply both at once.
+application), or supply both at once.
 When we write

 shorthand for